gnodi/danf/doc/use/object.md

 }
 ```

-You can inherit from a class using the method `defineExtentedClass` on the child class and passing the declared name of the class.
+You can inherit from a class using the method `defineExtendedClass` on the child class and passing the declared name of the class.
 It is possible to call the parent constructor using `.Parent.call(this, ...);` in the constructor of the child class.

 ###Use an abstract class